ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reviewing-a-PR.rst

 ^^^^^^^^^^^^^^^^^^^

 * `Any developer is welcome <https://docs.ros.org/en/kilted/The-ROS2-Project/Contributing/Developer-Guide.html#general-principles>`__ to review and approve a pull request.
-* Obtain at least one +1 approval from another developer before a pull request can be merged.
+* Obtain at least one +1 approval from another developer before merging the pull request.
 * Only maintainers and committers can merge approved pull requests into the main.

 See the `current ROS PMC constituents and committers<https://docs.ros.org/en/kilted/The-ROS2-Project/Governance.html>`__ for the list of people with merge permissions.